aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-images/set-image-size/_index.md

 lastmod: "2021-06-05"
 ---

-It is possible to set the size of an image that’s being added to a PDF file.
+It is possible to set the size of an image that's being added to a PDF file.
 In order to set size, you can use [setFixWidth](https://reference.aspose.com/pdf/java/com.aspose.pdf/Image#setFixWidth-double-) and [setFixHeight](https://reference.aspose.com/pdf/java/com.aspose.pdf/Image#setFixHeight-double-) methods of com.aspose.pdf.Image Class.

 The following code snippet demonstrates how to set the size of an image: